The investor quarterback: running lead on a syndicate

 Raising capital is an inevitability in the startup space.
 Capital is required when things aren’t going to plan and the startup needs life support.
 It’s also required to grow the business when things are going well.
 In your typical startup angels fulfill an early stage need for funding, venture capitalists, corporates and other investors will generally follow on with further investment at a later stage.
-It’s important for the lead to have relationships (or to develop them) to facilitate follow on funding rounds.
+Having a relationship with follow on funders will be like a downhill in our proverbial Comrades Marathon.
 At Jozi Angels we host regular events that encourage relationship building with other angels and follow on funders.

 A lead angel is usually an experienced angel investor who has built up a robust channel of networks.
 They typically have several deals under their belt and can draw on this experience in the negotiation and deal handling process.
 The lead angel’s level of expertise will influence how long it takes to close the deal and the amount of friction experienced leading to the conclusion of the deal.

 The lead angel takes on additional responsibility in the deal process to move it along through the various stages.
 This includes negotiating the termsheet with the founders of the startup and managing the due diligence team (whether this is being outsourced or conducted internally) and arranging the contractual agreements.
 Responsibilities may be extended to post investment management support.